hybridgroup/gopherbot/README.md

 Uses an [Adafruit Circuit Playground Express](https://www.adafruit.com/product/3333) with a 3D printed helmet and backpack.

-Here is a TinyGo program that blinks all of the various built-in LEDs all at the same time!
+Here is a TinyGo program that blinks all of the various built-in LEDs all at the same time when the slider switch is in the "on" position.

 ```go
 package main